Aine-Doyle/technical-writing-portfolio/index.md

 ---
 layout: default
-Title: Aine Doyle's Portfolio
+title: Aine Doyle's Portfolio
 ---

 I am an award-winning content developer and technical writer at IBM with 5 years of experience working on Data and AI enterprise software.
-Before starting my career at IBM, I worked as a technical writer intern at Akamai Technologies and a grant writer intern at UMass Medical School.
-In addition to my work experience, I earned my master's degree in technical communication from North Carolina State University and my bachelor's degree in English Literature from the College of the Holy Cross.
+Before starting my career at IBM, I worked as a technical writer intern at Akamai Technologies and a grant writer intern at UMass Medical School and Memorial Medical Center.
+In addition to my work experience, I earned my Master of Science in Technical Communication from North Carolina State University and my Bachelor of Arts in English Literature from the College of the Holy Cross.

 - [Animations and diagram](#animations-and-diagrams)
 - [What's new in IBM Business Automation Workflow](#whats-new-in-ibm-business-automation-workflow)
 - [Generative AI](#generative-ai)

 # Animations and diagrams
 I've created and edited visual aids such as animations and diagrams to enhance the user experience in the product documentation.
-I use Camtasia to create animated GIFs and draw.io to create and edit diagrams.
+I used Camtasia and draw.io to create and edit the following animated GIFs and diagrams:

 - [Assigning solution layouts to roles](https://www.ibm.com/docs/en/baw/25.0.0?topic=layouts-creating-custom-solution#roles__title__1)
 - [Mapping input and output data for an activity in processes](https://www.ibm.com/docs/en/baw/25.0.0?topic=variables-mapping-input-output-data-activity-in-processes#taskgraphical_data_mapping__graphical_mapping_ex)